charraeus/Fuel-Cutoff-Switches/README.md

    * **Fuel Selector Switch #1** is set to *off*: show **joystick button 1 as pressed**, otherwise as depressed,
    * **Fuel Selector Switch #2** is set to *on*: show **joystick button 2 as pressed**, otherwise as depressed,
    * **Fuel Selector Switch #2** is set to *off*: show **joystick button 3 as pressed**, otherwise as depressed.
+   > Note: The internal joystick button count starts at zero (0), but in the Windows properties
+   > window the count starts with 1.
 6. The board in use is @em Sparkfun Micro Pro which is compatible to the Arduino Leonardo.
 7. Works with all (flight) simulators which can detect a joystick.